-The U.S. Bureau of Labor Statistics (BLS) projected jobs in this field to grow at a rate that is comparable to the average for all other occupations.
-Medical scientists, such as pharmacologists, and biochemists and biophysicists could see job growth of 8% between 2014 and 2024.
-In 2015, these professionals earned average salaries of $93,730 and $93,390, respectively.
+The U.S. Bureau of Labor Statistics (BLS) projected that medical scientists, such as pharmacologists, could see job growth of 8% from 2018-2028, while biochemists and biophysicists are predicted to see job growth of 6% during the same decade.
+In 2018, these professionals earned average salaries of $96,420 and $105,940, respectively.

 Environmental Science Careers

-While zoologists and wildlife biologists were expected to see employment growth of only 4% from 2014-2024, environmental scientists and specialists could see an 11% increase in job opportunities over this 10-year period.
-Zoologists and wildlife biologists' median annual salary was $59,680 in 2015.
-Environmental scientists and specialists earned a median wage of $67,460 per year.
+While zoologists and wildlife biologists were expected to see employment growth of 5% from 2018-2028, environmental scientists and specialists could see an 8% increase in job opportunities over this ten-year period.
+Zoologists and wildlife biologists' average annual salary was $67,760 in 2018.
+Environmental scientists and specialists earned an average wage of $77,580 per year.

 Human Biology Careers

-Becoming a medical technologist, who works in a medical laboratory, conducting tests that aid doctors and researchers in discovering and preventing disease, is another career option.
-Another option is a geneticist, which is a biological science career choice for those who wish to study hereditary traits and issues, as well as genes and human DNA.
+Another career option is to become a medical technologist who works in a medical laboratory conducting tests that aid doctors and researchers in discovering and preventing disease.
+Becoming a geneticist is also an option, which is a biological science career choice for those who wish to study hereditary traits and issues, as well as genes and human DNA.

-According to the BLS, below average or average job growth was expected for most careers in this area.
-Forensic science technicians, for example, could see a 27% increase in employment opportunities from 2014-2024, while medical and clinical laboratory technologists could see job growth of 14%.
-These lab employees earned an average of $61,860 per year in 2015.
-Forensic science technicians earned a slightly lower average annual salary of $60,090.
+According to the BLS, much-faster-than-average job growth was expected for most careers in this area.
+Forensic science technicians, for example, could see a 14% increase in employment opportunities from 2018-2028, while clinical laboratory technologists and technicians could see job growth of 11%.
+These lab employees earned an average of $53,880 per year in 2018.
+Forensic science technicians earned a slightly higher average annual salary of $62,490.